thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 This can lead to design that is **emergent**, but often *reactionary*.
 There's little room for stepping back and asking, "What is the architecture of this system?" or "What are the core domain concepts?"

-Alan Kay's metaphor is apt: you can't sculpt a masterpiece by poking clay randomly — you need a *vision*.
+Alan Kay's metaphor is apt: you can't sculpt a masterpiece by poking clay randomly, you need a *vision*.
 TDD often disincentivizes that vision.

 ## Goodhart's Law and the Green Bar Fetish